Thankfulness Makes the Soul Great

-As people in the U.S. approach the holiday of Thanksgiving, and this extraordinary and extraordinarily challenging year nears its close, it may be difficult for many of us to think of what we are thankful for.
-All of us have been touched in some way by the coronavirus pandemic and the severe economic cost of the lockdowns meant to prevent its spread.
+As people in the U.S. approach the holiday of Thanksgiving, and another extraordinarily challenging year nears its close, it may be difficult for many of us to think of what we are thankful for.
+All of us have been touched in some way by the coronavirus pandemic and the cost of the lockdowns meant to prevent its spread.

 Then came the pandemic, and we were forced to slow down and ask ourselves some hard questions: What things are most important in my life?
 After so many things are taken away, what do I still have?

-Over the course of this year I’ve asked myself these questions and the answers I came up with pointed me back to the basic truths that I already knew: Our connection to God is fundamentally important.
+Over the course of this year I’ve asked myself these questions, and the answers I came up with pointed me back to the basic truths that I already knew: Our connection to God is fundamentally important.
 As are family and friends.
-Our ability to live simply– to afford enough food and other essentials – is a tremendous blessing.
+Our ability to afford enough food and other essentials is a tremendous blessing.
 And of course, our health is the greatest gift of all.

 This strange time of uncertainty and isolation has helped me recognize what I knew already in my heart – that when the unessential things are stripped away, we still have many good things to be thankful for.
 The things I appreciate now are the most basic things: my children, the love and affection of my husband, and being able to not only have work but to have work that is meaningful and fulfilling.
 I am also grateful for my connection to God – the faith I have developed over time sustains me now.